 And therein lies another failure of the democratic ideal; a fragmented, polarized, divided people, made so by the stories and fiction that they’re perpetually enveloped within, are an easily misguided, fearful, distrusting people.

+This is not by accident.
 The results are evident, playing out now in this mad, mad world.
 I agree with Charles: